-So, after the island hopping to 9 islands in the Andaman Sea, where I write about in my previous blog posts, it´s time for me to make some decisions.
+So, after the island hopping to 9 islands in the Andaman Sea, where I write about in my previous travel blog posts and share my experience about many islands in Thailand, it´s time for me to make some decisions.
 And if there´s some area in my life where I am a disaster queen, it is in making decisions.
 But I always, like everybody, am forced to make them as time goes by.
 And somehow, while I am confused, it always feels like something is pushing me in a certain direction.

-On my journey from Koh Jum Island back to Phuket, I had a ´stopover´ on the Phi Phi Islands.
-At the start of my island hop adventure, about 2 months before that, I skipped Phi Phi because it´s seemed too full there, too touristic and too much partying.
-I wanted to see more ´real´ Thai islands.
-And now, I did so many quiet, and not very touristic, islands, I still did not want to go there.
-But I needed to wait 4 hours, so I decided to check it out at least and get the most out of my waiting time.
+On my journey from Koh Jum Island back to Phuket, I had a ´stopover´ of four hours on the Phi Phi Islands.
+At the start of my ´islands hop travel adventure´, about 2 months before that, I skipped the Phi Phi Island because it´s seemed too full there, too touristy and too much partying.
+I wanted to see more ´real´ Thai islands, get to know the culture of Thailand and write about that on my travel blog.

-Even though the diving instructor explained me the way well, and he even provided me with a map of the island, I wouldn´t be me if I did not get lost.
-That´s why I never dive without my compass, but on dry land, I never have one.
-However, it turned out being a good thing, because when I thought I was following a road, I was actually on the path to an accommodation I was going to live in for about 6 weeks!
-But this story comes later.
-I did find my way to the viewpoint finally, and it was a bit of climb, but absolutely worth it.
-The view was absolutely breathtaking!
+Even though the diving instructor explained me the way to the viewpoint very well, and he even provided me with a map of the island, I wouldn´t be me if I did not get lost.
+That´s why I almost never dive without my compass!
+However, it turned out being a good thing, because when I thought I was following a road, I was actually on the path to an accommodation I was going to live in for about six weeks!
+(I earn a small commission on your purchase through this link to Agoda, also if you click here to find your accommodation on the Phi Phi Islands on booking.com).

 The first eclipse effect: miscommunication in Nai Yang Beach